UBC-FRESH/nemora/notes/nemora_modular_reorg_plan.md

 ## Next Steps

-1. Port the HPS dataset prep script into a `TransformPipeline` and surface it through the ingest CLI.
+1. Introduce skip-by-default live download checks (FAIB + FIA) to watch for upstream schema drift.
-2. Introduce skip-by-default live download checks (FAIB + FIA) to watch for upstream schema drift.
+2. Draft ingest module API docs to sit alongside the how-to guide and keep module parity visible.
-3. Draft ingest module API docs to sit alongside the how-to guide and keep module parity visible.
+3. Update `scripts/prepare_hps_dataset.py` to delegate to the new ingest pipeline helpers and document the deprecation path.